hail-is/hail/hail/python/hail/docs/overview/expressions.rst

 on the value of an expression.
 In the example below, ``csq`` is a :class:`.StringExpression` representing the functional consequence of a mutation.
-If ``csq`` does not match one of the cases specified by :meth:`.SwitchBuilder.when`, it is set to missing with :meth:`.SwitchBuilder.or_missing`.
+If ``csq`` does not match one of the cases specified by :meth:`~hail.expr.builders.SwitchBuilder.when`, it is set to missing with :meth:`~hail.expr.builders.SwitchBuilder.or_missing`.
 Other switch statements are documented in the :class:`.SwitchBuilder` class.

     >>> csq = hl.str('nonsense')